 On October 18, 2011, NWS converted a \$75,000,000 revolving line of credit related to the construction of New World Center into an \$18,400,000 promissory note.
 No future advances will be made against this note.
-This note was recently renegotiated and currently carries interest at one-month LIBOR plus 84 basis points (1.03% at June 30, 2015).
-Interest only payments are due monthly with the principal due at maturity on July 1, 2016.
+This note currently carries interest at one-month LIBOR plus 84 basis points (1.30% at June 30, 2016).
+Interest only payments are due monthly with the principal due at maturity on June 30, 2017.
 The note requires mandatory principal payments to be made from time to time as required by the bank.
 A benefactor of NWS has provided a guarantee of this note in addition to collateral which includes an investment account maintained by the benefactor.